-I’ve seen variations of this frame for sale in the past and I always thought it would be fun to try to make one myself.
-I finally did it and I’m certain you can, too.
+I’ve seen variations of this frame for sale in the past, and I always thought it would be fun to try to make one myself.
+I finally did it, and I’m certain you can, too.

 You can personalize every detail of this gift for the recipient.
-Pick a decorative paper to match their room decor or their personality.
+Pick a decorative piece of paper to match their room decor or their personality.
 Or choose a design specific for a holiday, milestone birthday, anniversary, etc.

-Clip & Matching Screw or Small Clothespin
+Clip & Matching Screw or Clothespin

 Foam brush or roller

 Embellishment Button or Pin, etc.

 Adjustable Temperature Hot Glue Gun affiliate link